mREITs After The COVID-19 Apex

 At some point in the future, the COVID-19 pandemic will be over.
 Exogenous events such as the Great Depression, World War II and the 2008 financial crisis all provided tremendous buying opportunities for some investors.
 However, one does not know when the bottom in the financial markets will be.
 Generally, stock market bottoms occur before the economy or the crisis is at its worst.
 With the COVID-19 pandemic, uncertainty exists as to how much damage will be done by the virus and by the various measures taken by governments in response.
 This includes, but is not limited to, the trillions of dollars in debt that will be incurred.
 The announcement of a federal government bailout of the real estate sector could spur a rally in the REITs, mREITs and 2x Leveraged ETNs based in whole or in part on REITs.

-Disclosure: I am/we are long AGNC, ARR, ORC, REML,REM, HDLB< TWO, LMLB, SMHB.
+Disclosure: I am/we are long AGNC, ARR, ORC, REML,REM, HDLB, TWO, LMLB, SMHB.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.